Shopify/shopify_app/README.md

 * `application_name` - the name of your app, it can be supplied with or without double-quotes if a whitespace is present. (e.g. `--application_name Example App` or `--application_name "Example App"`)
 * `scope` - the OAuth access scope required for your app, e.g. **read_products, write_orders**. *Multiple options* need to be delimited by a comma-space and can be supplied with or without double-quotes
 (e.g. `--scope read_products, write_orders, write_products` or `--scope "read_products, write_orders, write_products"`)
-For more information, refer the [docs](http://docs.shopify.com/api/tutorials/oauth).
+For more information, refer to the [docs](http://docs.shopify.com/api/tutorials/oauth).
 * `embedded` - the default is to generate an [embedded app](http://docs.shopify.com/embedded-app-sdk), if you want a legacy non-embedded app then set this to false, `--embedded false`

 You can update any of these settings later on easily; the arguments are simply for convenience.